D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 ``admin`` : The admin address

-``revoke_minting`` : If set to true the contract will be blocked for ever and the serie will be terminated
+``revoke_minting`` : If set to true the contract will be blocked for ever and the serie will be sealed